 The Senior School provides the ideal environment for the creative to thrive, from the physical surroundings to workshops with poets, writers and artists-in-residence to the regular concerts and performances.
 In the bright, new building designed by the award-winning Hopkins Architects, in the Hampstead Murals by Gillian Ayres that adorn the atrium, and in bold works of modern art that embody the colourful, quirky and pioneering spirit of the school, there is an inspirational backdrop to everything that happens in the Senior School.

 In the four art studios, specialised facilities give girls full rein to experiment across the fine arts spectrum, from film-making and sculpture to life-drawing and ceramics.
 Collections of their finished work, as well as occasional visiting exhibitions, are showcased in a dedicated gallery space.
 Trips to Japan, Florence, New York and the Venice Biennale help fuel students’ knowledge and ideas.
+Follow the Art Department on Instagram for a snapshot of the girls’ work.

 In music, the Senior School offers a real sense of ambition as well as fun.
 All girls, regardless of their experience, are encouraged to flourish as musicians.
 It starts in Year 7 when girls get the chance to compose digital music and explore unusual instruments with a free half term of lessons from our brilliant visiting music teachers.
 By the time they reach Year 11, more than half our students play at least one instrument to Grade 5 or higher.
 Opportunities to perform come thick and fast through dozens of choirs, orchestras, ensembles and chamber groups.
 Our hugely gifted Music Scholars regularly perform at lunchtime recitals and teatime concerts, and frequently win local and national competitions.
 Our Grade 1 Challenge gives Sixth Form musicians the opportunity to teach their academic teachers to play an instrument from scratch – an edifying experience for pupils and staff alike.